An individualistic country where portion sizes are for 2

 Me: ‘India has it all!
 The challenge, the deep satisfaction, the funny people, the easiness, the great difficulty, the culture, the food.
 The great irritation and the ability to deal with it.
 People stare at me but I can do the same, I can just watch people whom I find absolutely beautiful.
 The disappearance of manners as we have learned them and the accomplishment to deal with those -or trying to- is something wonderful.

-I notice that I am cycling with a thought quite stuck in my head ‘when can we eat again?’
+I notice that I am cycling with a thought quite stuck in my head ‘when can I eat again?’
 Food comes in such great taste here, in such enormous variety, all vegan, biological, free from ‘this’ and free from ‘that’.
-Often I have Tom enter the supermarkets and decide what to eat.
 I start to long for simplicity, to enter a shop and buy what they have.
 Or to enter a restaurant -road side stall or petrol station- and eat what the cook has prepared.
 Simple like that.
 I still very much enjoy food but all this variety makes a slave of myself.

 You are living the dream

-‘You are living the dream’ is something we get to hear often.
-People in the US don’t hide their admiration for us, and quite often people who cycle come to us and talk.
-They want to know what our story is.
+‘You are living the dream’ is something I get to hear often.
+People in the US don’t hide their admiration for me, and quite often people who cycle come to me and talk.
+They want to know what my story is.

 Tall has plenty of energy and keeps going on with ballet balancing acts, yoga postures and gymnastic moves all the while, gobbling down a pizza slice and sushi.
 She needs attention but the man I am talking to is quite interesting.
 ‘Why do you carry a blender?’
 I ask Marc.
 ‘To make smoothies,’ he answers and of course, my mind starts making thoughts.
 ‘Smoothies?
 Milkshakes?
 Can’t he really do without such side products?’
 The blender is powered by his back wheel and my mind forming all kind of thoughts -I tried to keep them from coming into existence- it turns out Marc is living on raw food only.
 Thus the blender.
 Marc is 70 years old, since the day he retired in October 2014 he is cycling the world, starting with USA.